WildCodeSchool/2023-01-EN-Berlin-Remote2-CohortManifesto/README.md

 - As a number of people working together, we are in charge of what our project is all about, the methods we apply, and the technologies we want to use
 - As a number of people working together, we know best what works for us
-- I let the group of people I am working with know explicitly what I am seeking from our collaboration, and what meets the rules I set for myself (part I)
+- I let the group of people I am working with know what I am seeking from our collaboration, and what meets the rules I set for myself (part I)
-- I let the group of people I am working with know explicitly what I am not okay with in our collaboration, and what does not meet the rules I set for myself (part I)
+- I let the group of people I am working with know what I am not okay with in our collaboration, and what does not meet the rules I set for myself (part I)
 - I work actively with those people to ensure that what we are doing meets my rules and theirs too
 - In actively seeking what works for us as a group, I do not use implicit communication, rather, I express myself explicitly and clearly using words
 - In actively seeking what works for us as a group, I invite others not to rely on implicit communication, but rather, to use explicit and clear communication instead